Diggzinc/CKO.PaymentGateway/README.md

 CKO take-home challenge

+## Prerequisites

+Software
+- Docker version 20.10.12, build e91ed57
+- dotnet 6.0.200-preview.22055.15
+- Visual Studio Community Version 17.1.0 Preview 4.0 (with ASP.NET and web development workload)

+The following ports should be available on your local machine, although configurable it's advised to just use the defaults.

 ## Build Solution (command line)
 <p align="center">
 <a href="https://asciinema.org/a/464738"><img  src="https://asciinema.org/a/464738.svg"></a>
 </p>

 ## Run tests (command line)

 All Tests